Josie (film): Plot

 Hank lives at the Pink Motel and works as a guard at the high school.
 He enjoys fishing and raising his tortoises.
 He occasionally sees a vision of a man in an orange prison jumpsuit.

 One day a pretty teenage girl named Josie asks for help moving into the motel.
-She starts class at the school where Hank works and is assigned a project where students are to work in pairs.
+She starts class at the school where Hank works and is assigned a project where students work in pairs.
 She makes friends with Marcus and they agree to work together, to the dismay of Marcus' best friend Gator.
 Marcus and Josie spend time together, and not just on school work.

 Hank is friends with Josie, but because of the age difference, neighbor Martha criticizes his relationship.
 But Hank does not seem to think of Josie in that way.
 He and Marcus do not get along, partly because Hank harasses Marcus and his friends at school.

 One day while they are together, Hank tells Josie his story.
 He was a guard at the Huntsville, Texas prison, where he was one of those who tied down prisoners about to be executed.
 Years later, one of the inmates was found innocent, and this haunted him to the point where he had to quit his job and move elsewhere.

 Josie wants Hank and Marcus to get along, so she invites them to come together and talk out their differences and drink.
 As Hank talks about fishing, Marcus says he likes to hunt, and he pulls out a knife that he uses.
 Hank passes out and remembers the day the prisoner of his visions was executed.
 Watching the event is a little girl.

 When Hank wakes up he is tied up.
 Josie explains she was that little girl and her father was innocent and she wants revenge.
 It does not matter that Hank feels remorse.
 She cuts his throat.
-The cops show up, and Hank as narrator says Marcus was framed for Hank's murder.
+The cops show up, and Hank as the narrator says Marcus was framed for Hank's murder.

 Josie has different hair as she travels to Huntsville.
 She meets one of the prison guards in a bar.

 Cast

 Production

-Anthony Magnone II's original script for the film, then titled Huntsville, was voted to the 2014 Black List, a list of the year's most popular unproduced screenplays.
+Anthony Ragnone II's original script for the film, then titled Huntsville, was voted to the 2014 Black List, a list of the year's most popular unproduced screenplays.
 During the Toronto International Film Festival in September 2015, the Coalition Group announced the beginning of development for the film with the casting of Shea Whigham as Hank and Anya Taylor-Joy as Josie.
 By August 2016, Whigham and Taylor-Joy had been replaced with Dylan McDermott and Sophie Turner, respectively, and Jack Kilmer was also added to the cast.
 Filming began that same month in Los Angeles.
 The film's title was changed from Huntsville to Josie ahead of its premiere at the Mammoth Film Festival.
 The film's North American distribution rights were acquired by Screen Media Films in January 2018, also ahead of its premiere, with international distribution being acquired by Lightning Entertainment.